KleberVales/KleberVales/README.md

 <br>

-👉 Hi 👋 I'm *Kleber Santos dos Vales*, I work building backend systems using Java, Spring Boot, and other technologies that are part of modern backend environments.
-I also apply DevOps concepts and tools such as Git/GitHub, Docker, and Kubernetes to support automation, scalability, and reliable deployments.
+👋 Hi, I'm Kleber Santos dos Vales, a software engineer passionate about building robust backend systems with Java and Spring Boot, applying modern DevOps practices to streamline automation, scalability, and reliability.
+I leverage tools like Git/GitHub, Docker, and Kubernetes to enable efficient CI/CD pipelines and cloud-native deployments.
+My work extends into Cloud Computing, designing architectures that balance performance and resilience, while also exploring the potential of Generative AI to enhance developer productivity and create intelligent solutions.
+With a strong foundation in Software Engineering, I strive to deliver systems that are not only technically sound but also aligned with business goals and user needs.

 🏆 **Oracle Certified Associate – Java SE 7 Programmer**
 🏆 **Microsoft Technology Associate – Software Development Fundamentals**